Governance

 Mercuria prioritizes open dialogue with our employees.
 Through an annual Materiality Analysis, we anonymously gather employee feedback on a range of Agenda 2030-aligned ESG topics.
 This transparent process empowers employees to voice their opinions and helps us identify the issues that matter most to them.

-Employees weigh in on various ESG topics, assigning scores from 0 (not important) to 10 (most important) for both perceived by the employees and perceived by Mercuria according to the employees.
+Employees weigh in on various ESG topics, assigning scores from 0 (not relevant) to 3 (highly relevant) for both perceived by the employees, perceived by Mercuria according to the employees, and how Mercuria is addressing those topics.

 Payments to governments

-Mercuria endeavours to operate with unwavering integrity, evident in our strict anti-bribery and anti-corruption policy.
+Mercuria is committed to operating with the highest standards of integrity, as reflected in our robust anti-bribery and anti-corruption policy.
 This policy empowers every employee to uphold the highest ethical standards by prohibiting any form of improper payments, including facilitation payments.

 Facilitation payments, intended to expedite routine government actions, are illegal in many countries and can be detrimental to Mercuria’s reputation and business interests.

-The latest report of payments to governments for the calendar year 2023 can be found in the Governance in 2023 section.
+The latest report of payments to governments for the financial year 2024 can be found in the Governance in 2024 section.

 Should an employee encounter such a request, immediate escalation to the Corporate Responsibility & Compliance (CR&C) team is mandatory.
 CR&C, collaborating with the Legal Group, meticulously reviews the situation before any approval is granted.